thruthesky/sociallyfire/README.md

 # Test

-TDD is the ultimate goal of this project.
+Perfect TDD is the ultimate goal of this project.
+The code of `cloud functions` is under `functions` folder and the tests are under `functions/tests` folder.
+To test, enter `functions/tests` folder first.

 ## Testing the test system.